 - They are capable of transferring malware from one device to another

 The size of a USB drive, of course, can’t be changed without losing its portability, but software and hardware encryption can help to prevent malicious file transfer and unauthorised access.
-Some USBs come already fully encrypted, such as SafeToGo drive, while others come with a physical pin pad which requires a key code to use.
+Some USBs come already fully encrypted, such as SafeToGo drive, while others come with a physical pin pad that requires a key code to use.

 These extra measures may not be particularly useful if you’re just looking for a device to transfer a few data files between computers at home, for example.
 On the other hand, if you’re holding and transporting highly sensitive information, which, if in the wrong hands, could cause a severe headache, then you need to consider more robust security.